 Approach:

-Pitched a net-new business concept cold to agency leadership, leveraging former-client standing to initiate a cold-start venture without an internal role.
+Pitched a net-new business concept cold to agency leadership, securing full internal funding without holding an internal role.

 Built a 60-point AI-enabled Buyer Impact Analysis (BIA) tool to replace subjective creative pitches with scored, data-backed diagnostic roadmaps.

-Validated funding need by running the BIA on the agency owner's own documented frustration buying a corporate firewall, quantifying the problem before making the ask.
+Validated the model using the agency owner's own documented frustration buying a corporate firewall — quantifying the problem before making the ask.

-Designed a one-week diagnostic turnaround to generate immediate value-to-insight and enable rapid pilot-to-client conversion.
+Designed a one-week diagnostic turnaround to generate fast insight and enable rapid pilot-to-client conversion.

-Repositioned the agency as a buyer transition partner, targeting the selection phase where 80% of vendors are evaluated before first contact.
+Repositioned the agency as a buyer transition partner, targeting the selection phase where 80% of vendor decisions happen before first contact.

 Results:

-33 Buyer Impact Pilots and Analyses delivered in 90 days
+Delivered 33 Buyer Impact analyses in 90 days

-Revived a very large account dormant for the past 5-years
+Revived a major account dormant for five years

 Challenge: